Using NeuralODEs in real life applications

 lossFct=lossFct, # our custom loss function

-batchIndex=scheduler.elementIndex, # the index of the batch element to take, determined by the choosen scheduler
+batchIndex=scheduler.elementIndex, # the index of the batch element to take, determined by the chosen scheduler

 logLoss=true, # log losses after every evaluation